Rail transport in South Africa: Specifications

-During the late 19th century and the early 20th century numerous 2-foot narrow gauge railways were constructed.
+Numerous two-foot narrow gauge railways were constructed during the late 19th and early 20th centuries.

 South African trains connect through the AAR coupler, developed in the United States at the end of the 19th century.
 Remarkably, though South Africa has long been ahead of Europe in coupling systems, it has lagged behind most of the world in its braking system; most trains in South Africa continue to use vacuum braking.
 However, the conversion to air brakes has finally commenced.

-Between 50% to 80% of the rail lines in South Africa are electrified.
+Between 50% and 80% of the rail lines in South Africa are electrified.
 Different voltages are used for different types of trains.
-Most electrified trains run 3000 V DC (overhead); this is used primarily for commuter lines, and has been in use since the 1920s.
-During the 1980s, higher voltages (25 kV AC and—much less frequently—50 kV AC (both overhead) have been used for heavy duty lines (which also require more sleepers per mile) primarily used for the transport of iron ore.
+Most electrified trains run 3 kV DC (overhead); this is used primarily for commuter lines and has been in use since the 1920s.
+During the 1980s, higher voltages (25 kV AC and—much less frequently—50 kV AC (both overhead) have been used for heavy-duty lines (which also require more Railroad ties per mile) primarily used for the transport of iron ore.

 Rolling stock

-South Africa uses a variety of rolling stock from a number of manufacturers.
+South Africa uses a variety of rolling stock from several manufacturers.

-In 1957 Union Carriage & Wagon was founded in Nigel for local production of rolling stock.
+In 1957, Union Carriage & Wagon was founded in Nigel for local production of rolling stock.
+In recent years China has emerged as a major supplier of rolling stock.